 When to see a doctor

 If you have a rash on your foot that doesn't improve within two weeks of beginning self-treatment with an over-the-counter antifungal product, see your doctor.

-If you have diabetes, see your doctor if you suspect you have athlete's foot, especially if you notice any signs of a possible secondary bacterial infection such as excessive redness, swelling, drainage or fever.
+If you have diabetes, see your doctor if you suspect that you have athlete's foot.
+Also see your doctor if you have signs of an infection — swelling of the affected area, pus, fever.